Feature: How ColecoVision Became the King of Kong

 Posted by Damien McFerran

-How a trip to the toilet in Nintendo's Japanese HQ resulted in one of the most famous coups in video game history
+How a trip to the toilet resulted in video gaming's greatest coup

 When you think of the early '80s video game scene one name instinctively springs to mind: Atari.
 This pioneering firm had practically invented the concept of the interactive television experience, and its all-conquering VCS (also known as the 2600) was incredibly popular.
 Naturally such success attracted the attention of competitors, one of which was the ColecoVision, produced by toy firm Coleco.